abdishakurali/garaad/src/types/diagramatics.md

 // TODO: write example for this
 Display Format
 By default, the label and slider will display the value as `italic_name` = `value`.
-You can change the display format by passing in a function to the display_format_func parameter.
+Adiga can change the display format by passing in a function to the display_format_func parameter.
 The formatFunction have the following signature: (name : string, value : any, prec? : number) => string